oda404/dxgmx/docs/building.md

 ## How do I setup a toolchain ?
 ### Notes:
 - The kernel has been tested with:
-    - clang 12.0.1, 13.0.1
+    - clang 12.0.1, 13.0.1 and 15.0.0
 - The kernel fails to compile with GCC because clang's -std=c2x is being used and GCC is a bit behind.

- I personally work on the kernel using my host's (arch latest) LLVM, as we don't yet require an OS specific toolchain and the kernel doesn't build with GCC.
-Nonetheless if you want to use GCC with Binutils, you will need to build them.
-You can do that by:
+### Building the os-specific LLVM:
-- Exporting:
+- Create a directory on disk that will serve as the toolchain root.
-    - TARGET: for now "i686-elf"
+- cd into the dxgmx source tree.
-    - PREFIX: where the toolchain should be installed **(DO NOT LEAVE THIS BLANK OR /)**.
+- Run PREFIX=\<path/to/toolchain/dir\> toolchain/llvm/make.sh.

-- Running:
+This is going to take a while depending on your cpu, the script is set to build with -j$(nproc) and compiles clang, lld and compiler_rt.builtins.
+Once finished it will install everything in PREFIX.

-    - toolchain/binutils/make.sh
+### Using the host LLVM:
-    - toolchain/gcc/make.sh
+If you don't need the os-specific toolchain and just want to compile the kernel, you could use your host's LLVM, since clang is a cross compiler by default.
+This method is way faster since you don't have to go through LLVM's balls dropping compile times.

-These commands will build Binutils & GCC and then install them in PREFIX.
-You will then need to set DXGMX_TOOLCHAIN_ROOT to whatever you PREFIX was, when actually building the kernel; CC, AS, LD, NM and OBJCOPY should point to your newly built binaries inside your toolchain root bin/.
+### GCC:

-The exact same goes for building libclang_rt, except you run toolchain/llvm/make.sh instead of binuitls/gcc.
+There is a generic GCC port available, but as mentioned above the code base uses clang's -std=c2x and GCC is behind.
+Nonetheless if you want to experiment with GCC, you can build Binutils and then GCC in the same way you would build the os-specific LLVM, replacing the relevant paths.